 1/4 cup medicinal (jellybush, Manuka etc …) or local raw honey

 - Mix garlic with honey and store in a jar in your fridge until used up or for up to two weeks.

 You can take the honey garlic mash to prevent and treat bacterial infections, especially those related to upper respiratory tract infections.
 Swish the honey up around where your nose drains into the back of your mouth.
 This can work well for sinus/nasal infections.
 You can also swish it around your mouth for bacterial infections of the gums or mouth.

 You can take up to 3 – 4 teaspoons of honey when you have an acute infection.
 A teaspoon of honey is also good general health/immune/cardiovascular tonic and preventative.

-There are many medications that can interact with medicinal quantities of garlic.
+Many medications can interact with medicinal quantities of garlic.
 Check with your healthcare practitioner before taking larger doses.
-Children can have half these doses and children under three should only be administered these preparations under the supervision of a health professional and under 6 months, not at all.
+Children can have half these doses and children under three should only be administered these preparations under the supervision of a health professional and under 1 year, not at all.

 Enjoy your Honey Fermented Garlic and Honey Garlic Mash!

-Do you have any favourite tricks for getting more raw galric into your day?
+Do you have any favourite tricks for getting more raw garlic into your day?